bq/protocol-stk-500-v1/examples/SendHexToInoByBluetooth/README.rst

 * Program the microcontroller board using a Bluetooth connection.

 * Search in your mobile device for a hex file of the compiled program with which you want to program the microcontroller board.
+There is ``led.hex file`` in the ``arduino_hex_example`` folder that you can put on your mobile device if you want to test the app.
+It will make blink a led connected to the pin 13.

 If you have any questions you can contact us through the `DIY forum <http://diy.bq.com/forums/forum/forum/>`_  or sending an email to diy@bq.com.